First Season Of ‘Ghost Hunters’ Reboot On A&E Begins On August 21 In Paranormal Push

 As the summer is coming to a close and fall starts to roll in, the spooky feelings inside of everyone are beginning to come out.
-People are preparing for Halloween and that includes different cable networks as they bring forth horror movies and shows that generate the true spirit.
+People are preparing for Halloween, and that includes different cable networks as they bring forth horror movies and shows that generate the true spirit.
 Old-school paranormal fans need to prepare even sooner as the first season of the Ghost Hunters reboot is set to begin on A&E on August 21, 2019.

 A&E is really looking ahead to the fall with a huge paranormal push that is bringing forth a number of related TV shows.
-The Hollywood Reporter had a message from Elaine Frontain Bryant who is the executive vice president and head of programming of A&E, and it detailed how viewers really want more of the supernatural and unknown.
+The Hollywood Reporter had a message from Elaine Frontain Bryant, who is the executive vice president and head of programming of A&E, and it detailed how viewers really want more of the supernatural and unknown.

 “Paranormal worked really well for us in the past.
 It feels like it’s a time in the country where there’s a trend for people to be spiritual without being overly religious.
 I think paranormal programming can feed that, while being entertainment-forward.”

 On August 21, Ghost Hunters will begin anew with a reboot after spending 11 seasons on SyFy from 2004 to 2016.
-The first season will have at least 20 episodes and it is quite possible that there will be additional seasons if it ends up being a success for the network.
+The first season will have at least 20 episodes, and it is quite possible that there will be additional seasons if it ends up being a success for the network.

 The Ghost Hunters are answering paranormal calls across America starting Wednesday, August 21st at 9PM on @AETV. #ghosthunters pic.twitter.com/BxdrEqCUDy